Vernon Schillinger: Season 6

 Ryan and Cyril's father, Seamus O'Reily, is sent to Oz for murder.
 He unsuccessfully attempts to have Schillinger kill Jahfree Neema, a Black inmate who is dating Seamus' ex-girlfriend.
-Schillinger refuses due to his long-time rivalry with the brothers.
+Schillinger refuses due to his long-time rivalry with the brothers and annoyance at seams not pronouncing his name correctly.
 Seamus attempts to murder Jahfree himself, but is instead stabbed with his own knife and put in the prison hospital, while Jahfree is sent to solitary.
-Schillinger is visited by his sister whom he had disowned for marrying a Jewish man and expresses regret upon seeing pictures of his nephews and nieces whom he can never have a relationship with due to his National Socialist ideology.
+Schillinger is visited by his sister whom he had disowned for marrying a Jewish man and expresses regret upon seeing pictures of his nephews and nieces whom he can never have a relationship with due to his White Nationalist beliefs.
+She also reveals that that she is in touch with his Granddaughter's relatives sending money occasionally and leaving him with photos of Jules's birthday, revealing their father is dying and to which Vern responds uncaringly.
 In a desperate attempt to win back Beecher's love, Keller switches prop knives during the prison production of Macbeth, in which both Schillinger and Beecher have been cast, as Macbeth and MacDuff respectively.
 Beecher unwittingly stabs Schillinger in the play's climactic scene.
 New warden Martin Querns and Sister Pete conclude that Schillinger's death was an accident.

-Due to the deaths of Schillinger and other Aryan lieutenants, and James Robson transferred to Unit F, the Brotherhood is reduced to pulling mail room duty; all are wiped out when an anthrax shipment is delivered to Oz in the series finale.
+Due to the deaths of Schillinger, Scott Ross, Mark Mack, Wolfgang Cutler and other Aryan lieutenants and James Robson transfer to Unit F, due to contracting HIV, the Brotherhood is reduced to pulling mail room duty; all are wiped out when an anthrax shipment is delivered to Oz, from Chris Keller to prevent retaliation against Beecher in the series finale.